An Educator's Guide to

 Nadine Dolby is Professor of Education at Purdue University.
 Her most recent book is Rethinking Multicultural Education for the Next Generation: The New Empathy and Social Justice (Routledge, 2012).

-Special Holiday Rates on Summer Institutes through Dec.19
+Special Early Bird Registration Rates for Summer Institutes

 Curriculum Planning, Teaching Tools, and Inspiring Collaboration 2015 SUMMER INSTITUTES for K-16 EDUCATORS Place Service-Learning, and Sustainable Communities —Los Angeles and Vermont